 Normal Daily Settlement Procedure

-COMEX Zinc (ZNC), Lead (LED) and Aluminum (ALI) futures are settled by CME Group staff based on trading activity on CME Globex during the settlement period.
+COMEX Aluminum (ALI) futures are settled by CME Group staff based on trading activity on CME Globex during the settlement period.
 The settlement period is defined as: 11:30:00 to 12:00:00 Eastern Time (ET).

-The lead month is the anchor month for settlements and will always be the third chronological month.
-For instance, if the October ZNC, ALI or LED contract is the spot (front chronological) month, then the December ZNC, ALI or LED contract would be the lead month.
+The lead month is the anchor month for settlements and will be the third chronological month.
+However, on the 15th of the current calendar month, the lead month becomes the 4th chronological month, and remains the 4th chronological month until expiry of the current calendar month.
 The lead month is settled based on market activity on CME Globex between 11:30:00 and 12:00:00 Eastern Time (ET) – the lead month settlement period.

 Tier 1: The lead month settles to the volume-weighted average price (VWAP) of the outright between 11:30:00 and 12:00:00 Eastern Time (ET), the settlement period, rounded to the nearest tradable tick.
 If the VWAP is equidistant between two ticks, then it’s rounded to the tick that is closer to the prior-day’s settlement price.